distributed-text-services/specifications/Collection-API.md

 Here is the scheme for the current draft.
 Everything that is not marked as Optional is mandatory.

+JSON wide attributes :

+- `@context` must be extending Hydra and providing DCT, TEI and DTS namespaces prefix

+Item properties :
 - `title` is a single string
 - `@id` holds the identifier of the object
 - `@type` should always be `Collection` or `Resource`
 - `totalItems` represent the number of children hold by an object
-- "@context" must be extending Hydra and providing DCT, TEI and DTS namespaces prefix
-- "member"  contains children of the current collection described with at least the mandatory keys
 - (Optional) `description` is a single description.
+- (Optional) `member` contains children of the current collection described with at least the mandatory keys
 - (Optional) `dts:dublincore` holds Dublin Core Terms metadata
 - (Optional) `dts:extensions` holds any supplementary information provided by other ontologies/domains
 - (Optional) `dts:references` holds a links to the Navigation API route for current object (mandatory in children of `member` ?)